Jason David Frank: Death

 On November 19, 2022, Frank was found dead by suicide in a hotel in Houston, Texas.
-His wife Tammie, who was also staying at the hotel, subsequently explained that Frank had been struggling with depression and other mental-health issues.
-Several of Frank's former co-stars—including Amy Jo Johnson, Austin St. John, David Yost, and Walter Emanuel Jones—posted tributes to Frank.
+His wife Tammie, who was also staying at the hotel, subsequently explained that Frank had been struggling with depression and other mental health issues.
+Several of Frank's former co-stars—including Amy Jo Johnson, Austin St. John, David Yost, Walter Emanuel Jones, Steve Cardenas, Johnny Yong Bosch, and Catherine Sutherland—posted tributes to Frank.